Don’t let car hire costs ruin your next vacation budget

 6. Can you drive a manual?

 Or stick as I know our US friends call it!
-I’ll admit it, I can but hate it!
-Not driving one day to day I find the thought process too much on vacation – but that is laziness.
+I’ll admit it, I can, but I hate it!
+Not driving one day-to-day I find the thought process too much on vacation – but that is just laziness talking.

 Manual transmission cars are almost always cheaper than automatic, and much more common in Europe.
-If you think your driving skills will allow, this could be an easy way to save.
+If you think your driving skills will allow, this could be an easy way to save (and in some locations, you may not have a choice!).

-Most though not all, tend to be associated with airline or hotel loyalty programs – the vast majority of which are free to join; so some simple math on the time it takes you to sign up if you’re not already a member
+Most, though not all, tend to be associated with airline or hotel loyalty programs – the vast majority of which are free to join; so do some simple math on the time it takes you to sign up if you’re not already a member.
+(NB usually doesn’t matter if that’s the airline you fly, they just want your frequent flyer membership number).

 Related Reading: Want to know why we love airline loyalty programs